 17 Consequences You Can Face with a Criminal Conviction in Texas

 Most people understand that there are significant consequences of criminal conviction.
-Though the penalties for a criminal conviction will likely depend on the severity of the crime, there are many consequences other than the obvious one of the sentence that the court will impose on you.
+Though the penalties for a criminal conviction will likely depend on the severity of the crime, there are many consequences other than the sentence that the court may impose on you.

-Having any type of criminal conviction can impact your ability to get ahead, meaning that your earning potential could be limited.
-This has a number of ramifications which could impact your personal sense of self-worth as well as putting a strain on any relationships you may have because of the pressures of paying bills or being able to financially maintain a certain economic status.
-The team of criminal defense lawyers at Morales & Sparks is dedicated to providing top-notch defense for your cases.
+Having any type of criminal conviction can limit your earning potential.
+This has a number of ramifications: it could impact your personal sense of self-worth; it may put a strain on your relationships because of the pressures of paying bills or being able to maintain a certain economic status.
+The team of criminal defense lawyers at Morales & Sparks is dedicated to providing top-notch defense for your case.
 Learn more about what a criminal conviction can cost without proper legal counsel in Texas.

 1. Pardoning for Convictions of Misdemeanors

 One of the lesser-known consequences of a misdemeanor conviction is the ability to receive a pardon.
 The U.S. government is working towards reducing the number of people in prisons, as well as reducing the non-criminal penalties for those who are convicted of felonies.
 Because there is so much focus on felonies, the consequences for misdemeanors often go overlooked.
 The Department of Justice has limited resources which are more likely to be used to review felony convictions.

 Though there are a number of groups that are reviewing how people with felony convictions are disenfranchised, they don’t usually look at the impact of misdemeanor convictions.

 2. Fines and Jail Time for Criminal Conviction